The Blue Supergiant Progenitor of the Supernova Imposter AT~2019krl: Discussion

-In Figure \ref{fig:LCcomp} we show the $B$-band light curve of SN~1954J \citep{1968ApJ...151..825T}, thought to be the eruption of a luminous ($M_{V}\approx -$8.0 mag) and massive ($>$ 25 M$_{\sun}$) LBV \citep{2005PASP..117..553V}.
-The light curves appear similar, except for the small amplitude variability seen in SN~1954J, which is on a fast enough timescale to have been missed by the cadence of the progenitor data for AT~2019krl.
-Although the masses and luminosities estimated above for AT~2019krl, using the modest extinction of $A_{V} = 0.4$ mag, are significantly lower than those traditionally associated with LBVs \citep{2004ApJ...615..475S}, only an additional 1--1.5 mag of extinction could easily push AT~2019krl's progenitor to higher masses, as shown in Figure \ref{fig:CMD2013}.
+Although the masses and luminosities estimated above for AT~2019krl, using the modest extinction of $A_{V} = 0.4$ mag, are significantly lower than those traditionally associated with LBVs \citep{2011MNRAS.415..773S}, only an additional 1--1.5 mag of extinction could easily push AT~2019krl's progenitor to higher masses, as shown in Figure \ref{fig:CMD2013}.
 Moreover, recent studies with revised distances have shown that Milky Way LBVs extend to lower initial masses and luminosities than previously thought \citep{2019MNRAS.488.1760S}.
+The brightness of the eruption and the slow evolution afterward, combined with the color and mass of the progenitor, provide strong evidence for the possible LBV-like nature of AT~2019krl.